Curriculum By Grade

 Language Arts: Expansion and review of all grammar, essays reading & writing, complex compositions, poetic forms, vocabulary and spelling are studied.
 Multidisciplinary teaching methods are used (such as movement, recitation, theater, art, music, etc.) Lessons relate to the History, Science and Math block.

-Mathematics: Algebra, practical applications, area powers and roots and learned via manipulatives, real world applications and note taking.
+Mathematics: Algebra, practical applications, area powers and roots and learned through real world applications, problem solving and note taking.

-Science: Chemistry, Physiology, Physics and Astronomy as learned via reading, researching, writing, experimentation, Socratic inquiry, art and field trips.
+Science: Chemistry, Physiology and Physics are learned via reading, researching, writing, experimentation, Socratic inquiry, art and field trips.

 Spanish: Reading, conversation, poetry and advanced grammar are taught along with continuing study of writing and translation